telerik/kendo-ui-core/docs/intro/installation/cdn-service.md

 > **Important**
 >
-> Find more information on the topic at [Scott HanselMann - Fallback from CDN to Local Scripts](http://www.hanselman.com/blog/CDNsFailButYourScriptsDontHaveToFallbackFromCDNToLocalJQuery.aspx).
+> Find more information on the topic at [Scott Hanselman - Fallback from CDN to Local Scripts](http://www.hanselman.com/blog/CDNsFailButYourScriptsDontHaveToFallbackFromCDNToLocalJQuery.aspx).

 ## See Also